Math on TV/Math Gets Around: Brooke Knows Best

 Recently, I found myself thinking of mathematics in an unlikely set of circumstances: while watching VH1's latest "Celebreality" show, Brooke Knows Best.
 I realize that an admission like this may be embarrassing, and so it is for the sake of your edification, dear reader, that I am willing to go on the record with this deliciously shameful information.

 For those of you who may not know, the titular character is the daughter of Santa with Muscles star and All-American hero, Hulk Hogan.
 In the show, Brooke lives in an expensive looking condo in Miami, goes to the beach, and sings her own theme song.
 This is about as much as I know.
 I swear.
-For those of you who are curious, the following video gives a good sense of what this show is all about.

 The particular episode to which I would like to draw your attention (Episode 4) involved Brooke traveling to Panama City, Florida, to host some Spring Break parties.
 And I bet you thought math and spring break were incompatible.